Two Week South America Itinerary – The 5 Best Routes To Pick

 Day 1 - Bogata

-If you have time in the evening, walk to the top of Cerro Monserrate for an incredible viewpoint of sprawling Bogotá.
+On the day you are here, find a free walking tour to help you explore the city with ease.
+Then walk to the top of Cerro Monserrate for an incredible viewpoint of sprawling Bogotá.

 Day 2-3 - Santa Marta

 Spend one day in exploring the cloud forests in Minca.
 Here you can also find coffee and chocolate farm tours.
 On your second day, trek into Tayrona National Park known for its palm-shaded coves, coastal lagoons, rainforest, and rich biodiversity.
-You can stay the night on the beach in Tayrona National Park, which is a fun experience, just make sure you book ahead before trekking all the way as spaces are often limited.

 Day 4-5 - Palomino